coding2012/dockerfile-ubuntu-gnome/README.md

 	sudo restart docker.io`

+2. You can then pull the file:
+	`sudo docker pull cannycomputing/dockerfile-ubuntu-gnome`

-2. You can build an image from the Dockerfile:
+	Or alternatively build an image from the Dockerfile:

-	`sudo docker build -t="dockerfile/ubuntu-desktop-gnome" github.com/CannyComputing/Dockerfile-Ubuntu-Gnome`)
+	`sudo docker build -t="cannycomputing/ubuntu-desktop-gnome" github.com/CannyComputing/Dockerfile-Ubuntu-Gnome`)

 ### Usage

 #### Starting

-* Change the port number to run multiple instances on the same host (rememeber to open the ports for tcp ingress)
+* Change the port number to run multiple instances on the same host (remeber to open the ports for tcp ingress)

-* This will run and drop you into a session: `sudo docker run -it --rm -p 5901:5901 dockerfile/ubuntu-desktop-gnome`
+* this will run and drop you into a session:

+	`sudo docker run -it --rm -p 5901:5901 cannycomputing/ubuntu-desktop-gnome`

-* or for silent running: `sudo docker run -it -d -p 5901:5901 dockerfile/ubuntu-desktop-gnome`
+* or for silent running:

+	`sudo docker run -it -d -p 5901:5901 cannycomputing/ubuntu-desktop-gnome`

-#### Connecting
+#### Connecting to instance

-*Connect to `vnc://<host>:5901` via VNC client. currently the passweord is hardcoded to "acoman"
+* Connect to `vnc://<host>:5901` via your VNC client. currently the password is hardcoded to "acoman"

 #### Notes

-*You can use the following command from within the container to kill the vnc server:
+* You can use the following command from within the container to kill the vnc server:

 	`USER=root vncserver -kill :1`

-*Then run the following command from within the container to restart start the vnc server, the flags are optional but pretty self explanitory.
+* Then run the following command from within the container to restart start the vnc server, the flags are optional but pretty self explanatory.

 	`USER=root vncserver :1 -geometry 1024x768 -depth 24`